OpenFTC/OpenRC-Turbo/OnBotJava/src/main/assets/java/readme.md

 will appear on the "project files" list in the left pane.

 To edit your code, just click on the desired file in the left hand pane, and it will be loaded into this Code Editor window.
 Make any changes.
+You can also use Ctrl-F (or Cmd-F on Macs) to search the file you are working on.

 Once you are done, click the "Build Everything" icon at the bottom of this pane.
 This will build your OpModes and report any errors.